Kakuei Tanaka: Consolidation of power

-Kakuei Tanaka following his appointment as Minister of Finance with Tanaka's mother, Fume and Tanaka's wife, Hana on 18 July 1962.
+Kakuei Tanaka following his appointment as Minister of Finance with his mother, Fume and his wife, Hana on 18 July 1962.

 Tanaka became a member of the Liberal Democratic Party when it formed in November 1955, from the merger of the Liberal Party and the Democratic Party.
 In November 1956 there was a party leadership race to succeed Ichirō Hatoyama.
 A split occurred in the Yoshida school between the factions of Eisaku Sato and Hayato Ikeda; Sato supported his brother Nobusuke Kishi and Ikeda supported Mitsujirō Ishii.
 Tanaka followed Sato rather than Ikeda, even though Tanaka’s stepdaughter married a nephew of Ikeda that same month.
-Nevertheless, Tanaka maintained close ties with the Ikeda and befriended his right-hand man Masayoshi Ōhira.
+Nevertheless, Tanaka maintained ties with Ikeda and befriended his right-hand man Masayoshi Ōhira.

 Nobusuke Kishi narrowly lost to Tanzan Ishibashi, but Ishibashi soon fell ill, so Kishi succeeded him in March 1957.
 When Kishi reshuffled the cabinet in July, Tanaka received his first cabinet post, Minister of Posts and Telecommunications.
 In this role, he granted the first television broadcasting licenses in Japan.
 Tanaka was a friend of the commissioned postal system, by which local notables were commissioned by the state to serve as local postmasters.
 Under his tenure, Tanaka forged a strong relationship between the postmasters and the young LDP, and the postmasters would serve as important supporters for the party.
 Tanaka left cabinet in June 1958.
 He was appointed deputy secretary-general of the LDP in June 1959.
 Around this time, Tanaka came to be regarded as one of the "five commissioners of the Sato faction," along with Shigeru Hori, Kiichi Aichi, Tomisaburo Hashimoto and Raizo Matsuno: the principal executives who managed the faction of Eisaku Sato.

 After the resignation of Nobusuke Kishi, Tanaka supported Hayato Ikeda as his successor.
-Under Ikeda, Tanaka became chairman of the Policy Affairs Research Council, and eventually Minister of Finance.
+Under Ikeda, Tanaka became chairman of the Policy Research Council, and eventually Minister of Finance.
 Tanaka's term as minister of finance saw some of the highest economic growth in Japanese history.